 Abstract

 Recent studies have demonstrated that diet, genetic variations and diseases can alter bacterial community composition which can affect host’s wellbeing including gastrointestinal, endocrinal, and mental health.
-In the current study, we performed dietary intervention with phenethyl isothiocyanate (PEITC), a bioactive phytochemical found abundantly in cruciferous vegetables such as watercress, and cranberry, in wide-type (WT) C57BL/6 and Nrf2 knockout (KO) mice.
+In this study, we performed dietary intervention with phenethyl isothiocyanate (PEITC), a bioactive phytochemical found abundantly in cruciferous vegetables such as watercress, and cranberry, in wide-type (WT) C57BL/6 and Nrf2 knockout (KO) mice.
 Some of the mice were challenged with dextran sulfate sodium (DSS) to simulate inflammatory conditions found in patients suffering from inflammatory bowel disease (IBD).
 Nrf2 is a master regulator of oxidative stress and inflammation and have been shown to be affected by microbial metabolites.
 The fecal microbiota profiles were examined by 16s ribosomal RNA gene sequencing.
 Microbial metabolite profiles were constructed from fecal samples to understand downstream changes in microbial communities.

-The study showed that alpha and beta diversity differences of microbiota were associated with genotype, time progression and DSS challenge.
+Results showed that alpha and beta diversity differences of microbiota were associated with genotype, time progression and DSS challenge.
 Specifically, alpha diversity was higher in the Nrf2 KO mice compared to the WT mice.
 The average ratio of Bacteroidetes to Firmicutes, the two major bacterial phylum that collectively represented between 65.7% and 96.0% of all bacterial operational taxonomic units (OUT) in the samples, was higher in the Nrf2 KO compared to the WT samples.
 Principal component analysis (PCA) indicated that Nrf2 KO group on average had higher relative abundance of Actinobacteria and Proteobacteria but lower abundance of Verrucomicrobia phylum.
 Clostridia and Bacilli were the most abundant classes of Firmicutes (6.8% to 45.6% and 0.3% to 23.8% of the samples respectively) while the majority of Bacteroidete phylum was comprised of the class Bacteroidia (32.8% to 67.6% of the samples).
 In terms of individual bacterial strains, Firmicutes Lactococcus and Actinobacteria Adlercreutzia were consistently altered correlating with Nrf2 genotype irrespective of the diet.
 Amino acid amount found in fecal matter was higher in animals fed with the cranberry diet while bile acids were found in higher abundance in the Nrf2 KO mice sample.
 DSS challenge was associated with decreased amount of microbial metabolites probably via negatively affecting the bacterial communities.
 Overall, this study showed strong association of microbial community composition alteration with Nrf2 genotype and minor association with PEITC diet.
-At the same time, diet, genotype and DSS challenge affected the production of microbial metabolites
+Genotype and DSS challenge affected the production of microbial metabolites

 Keywords